Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 if (!success) return 1;
 ```

-Once we have the SeLoadDriverPrivilege enabled we proceed to restart the Defender's service, WinDefend:
+Once we have the `SeLoadDriverPrivilege` enabled we proceed to restart Defender's service, WinDefend:
 ```C++
 RAII::ScHandle winDefendSvc = OpenServiceW(svcManager.GetHandle(), L"WinDefend", SERVICE_ALL_ACCESS);
 if (!winDefendSvc.GetHandle())